 What is all the Buzz about?

-Students will learn more about the importance of bees and some of the research that is being done at the Honey Bee Lab.
-Explore the equipment and bee colonies that are paving the way for the future of apiculture.
+In these electronic field trips live streamed in November 2021, students learned about the importance of bees and some of the research scientists conduct at the Honey Bee Lab.
+Watch the recordings to explore the equipment and bee colonies that are paving the way for the future of apiculture.